 FCA historically pursued compliance with fuel economy and greenhouse gas regulations in the markets where it operated through the most cost effective combination of developing, manufacturing and selling vehicles with better fuel economy and lower emissions, purchasing regulatory emissions credits and paying regulatory penalties.
-However, we expect that, as a result of the integration of the FCA and PSA business following the merger, we will be able to deploy electrification technologies and CO2 abating technologies across our range of brands in a shorter timeframe and react more quickly to changes in regulation, with potential savings in the compliance effort.
-However, these costs and the costs incurred to meet other regulatory requirements may be difficult to pass through to customers, so the increased costs may affect our results of operations and profitability.
+However, we expect that, as a result of the integration of the FCA and PSA business following the merger, we will be able to deploy electrification technologies and CO_2 abating technologies across our range of brands in a shorter timeframe and react more quickly to changes in regulatory requirements may be difficult to pass through to customers, so the increased costs may affect our results of operations and profitability.